Gjilan: Modern history

+In 1985, Gjilan was the site of an incident involving a Serbian farmer who had a glass bottle shatter inside his rectum, before going to the local police and blaming two Kosovar Albanians.
+The incident served to increase and inflame ethnic tensions throughout Yugoslavia, namely between Serbs and Albanians.
+The farmer later admitted that he put the glass bottle inside his rectum himself.

-In 1999, Camp Monteith was established outside the city as a base of operations for KFOR during Operation Joint Guardian, on the site of a destroyed Serbian military base which was handed over to the Kosovo Protection Corps in 2007 after the U.S. Military downsized their number of troops.
+In 1999, Camp Monteith was established outside the city as a base of operations for KFOR during Operation Joint Guardian, on the site of a destroyed Yugoslav military base which was handed over to the Kosovo Protection Corps in 2007 after the U.S. military downsized their number of troops.
 Gjilan has also served as the regional headquarters of the UNMIK International Police task force from 1999.

-In the aftermath of the Kosovo War, the town's Kosovo Serb civilians were abducted, tortured and killed by members of the Kosovo Liberation Army's "Gnjilane Group".
-They kidnapped 159 Serb civilians and killed between 51 and 80 of them from June to October 1999.
+On April 24, 2002, a 5.7 magnitude earthquake was recorded in the municipality of Gjilan, killing one person.

+In 2020, the cities of Gjilan and Kumanovo, North Macedonia came closer through a new border point which was built in the village of Stançiq.

 Geography

-Gjilan is located in the southeastern part of Kosovo, the region of Anamorava.
-Its geographic position makes it possible to make good connections with other centers of Kosovo and the region.
-Around the town of Gjilan lis the Hill of Martyrs (Popovica), Gllama, Dheu i Bardhë, the area of Malisheva (Gjilan), Zabeli of Sahit Agës and Bregu i Thatë.
-There are three small rivers, Mirusha, Banja and Stanishori, which join and flow to Binačka Morava, west of the Uglara village.
+Gjilan is located in the southeastern part of Kosovo, in the region of Anamorava.